You are Twice as Likely to be STRUCK by Lightning than to be Sent to PRISON for NOT FILING 1040 Tax Confession Forms!

 - Pay what you think you owe on it.

 - Wait for the IRS to pick on your 1040 Income Tax Confession form, disagree with your confession, and charge you criminally.

-US Tax Court Judge Imprisoned for Filing Ten Years of 1040 Tax Confession Forms!
+US Tax Court Judge Imprisoned for Filing Nine Years of 1040 Tax Confession Forms!

 The 3 Easy Steps listed above are exactly the steps former U.S. Tax Court Judge Diane Kroupa took.
 She went to prison for religiously filing and paying her 1040 forms every year.
 Yet when the IRS came after her, Judge Kroupa did not even try to put up a defense and go to trial, but instead pled guilty to reduce her sentence to "only" 34 months.